A simple 4 layer contact network based on survey data

 In the following we build the network.
 100 rows are sampled from the df_soep

-and are translated into agents.
+and are translated into actors.
 The argument sample_level

 ensures that we always sample complete households.
 Using the argument location classes